 Abstract:

 Structure has historically been interrelated with sequence, usually in the framework of comparing sequences across species sharing a common structural fold.
 However, the nature of information within the sequence and structure databases is evolving, changing the type of comparisons possible.
 In particular, we now have a vast amount of personal genome sequences from human populations and a larger fraction of new structures contain interacting proteins within large complexes.
 Consequently, we have to recast our conception of sequence conservation (considering more selection within the human population) and its relation to structure (now focusing more on interacting surfaces rather than folds).
-We cover this changing mindset here.
+We cover this changing mindset here. [[ANS2MG: Should we add a sentence on networks here?]]

 Highlights: